 As U.S. First Lady, Michelle Obama has dedicated much of her time to supporting military families, encouraging public service, and supporting working mothers find a balance between family and career.
 During their first years in the White House, Michelle and Barack were volunteering at homeless shelters around D.C., and Michelle made many appearances at schools to stress the importance of volunteer work and education.

 Michelle is very conscious of family diets and health, and she is a fervent supporter of organic food movements, so at guests and the family are served predominantly organic food.
-Michelle, together with a group of 5th graders, planted a huge fresh vegetables garden in D.C., installed beehives on the White House’s South Lawn, and contributes to efforts to reduce childhood obesity.
+Michelle, together with a group of 5th graders, planted a huge fresh vegetable garden in D.C., installed beehives on the White House’s South Lawn, and contributes to efforts to reduce childhood obesity.

 Michelle strongly focuses on health-and-wellness matters, and in 2012, she launched a new fitness initiative for children under the umbrella of her ‘Let’s Move’ program.
 Along with several sports organizations, such as the U.S. Olympic team, she is working to persuade young people to try out new sports activities, and already in 2016, more than 1.5 million children participate in local Olympic or Paralympic sports activities.